 Pros:

-- Make money doing something you love, freedom to work from anywhere, and have no boss!
+- Make money doing something you love, have the freedom to work from anywhere, and have no boss!

 Cons: